Intro --- Pre-maze --- Cretan --- Roman --- Chartres --- Turf --- Garden --- Other --- Design --- Lay out --- Designer --- Games

 |OS Grid ref||OS Grid SU141202||OS Grid TL542385||OS Grid SU484276|

 Saffron Walden mazeSaffron Walden is a town in Essex.
 Its name comes from a crop which made it famous, the crocuses which make saffron.
 It has a large English turf maze on its town common, in the centre of the town.
-There is a mention in the town records that the maze was recut in 1699, so it's at least that old.
+The town records that the maze was cut in 1699.
 Some years ago during a dry summer it was possible to see a 'shadow' of another maze of same design on another part of the Common.
 Possibly this was the site of the original maze mentioned in 1699 and it was moved at a later date to the edge of the Common for practical reasons.
 The grass is the 'walls' of the maze, and there is a brick path, which is nearly a mile in length although the diameter of the maze is less than 150 feet across.

-In 2011, Saffron Walden has a maze festival.
+In 2011, Saffron Walden had its first maze festival.
 There was a small exhibition in the library, which included this news clipping.
 The nineteenth century game is interesting.
 It is strange that the article thinks that there is only one other grass maze in England.
-As for the descriptions of origins, the 'shoemaker' seems to come from the known recutting of 1699, and the Dutch soldiers perhaps because William of Orange came to Britain in 1688, which is just before.
-But the date is definitely 're-cut', not cut for the first time.
+As for the descriptions of origins, the 'shoemaker' seems to come from the known cutting of 1699, and the Dutch soldiers perhaps because William of Orange came to Britain in 1688, which is just before.
 Dr. Stukely can be safely ignored, I think.
 He is great fun, but not reliable.
-Mr East's theory is probably the best, but unfortunately the church is not particularly close to the maze, and I would have thought that the Puritans would have disapproved of beer-fueled rustic games almost as much as religious use of the maze!
+Mr East's theory sounds plausible, but unfortunately the church is not particularly close to the maze, and I would have thought that the Puritans would have disapproved of beer-fueled rustic games almost as much as religious use of the maze!
 The last sentence shows the the maze was in poor condition at the time of the article, which unfortunately wasn't dated.
 Now there are plenty of people who have walked the maze.

 Riddles set by Walden's maze by Sue Lake